Availity/availity-workflow/packages/workflow-plugin-react/README.md

 ## Testing Libraries

-By default `react-testing-library` and `jest-dom` are added to the project.
+By default `@testing-library/react` and `jest-dom` are added to the project.
 Some of their scripts are also automatically added to the `setUpFilesAfterEnv` param for jest [here](./test.js#42).

-- `react-testing-library/cleanup-after-each` - Will clean up the DOM after each test has ran.
+- `@testing-library/react/cleanup-after-each` - Will clean up the DOM after each test has ran.
 - `jest-dom/extend-expect` - Custom jest matchers that you can use to extend jest

 If you want to override this you can create a file in the `/app` directory called `jest.init.js` and export whichever modules you want.